 What to expect

-If you do not have a PhD and want to teach an academic subject, you are likely to find it difficult to get work as a lecturer.
+It may be possible to become a lecturer with a 2:2 or lower if you get further qualifications and experience.
+If you don't have a PhD and want to teach an academic subject, you're likely to find it difficult to find work as a lecturer.

 You will need to have:

-- excellent analytical skills;
+- excellent analytical skills

-- a flexible approach to work;
+- a flexible approach to work

-- good IT skills.
+- good general IT and administrative skills.

 Look for job vacancies at:

-- management skills;
+- management skills

-- personal development;
+- personal development

 - research techniques.